moment/momentjs.com/docs/moment/06-i18n/01-changing-locale.md

     },
     week : {
-        dow : 1, // Monday is the first day of the week. doy : 4  // The week that contains Jan 4th is the first week of the year.
+        dow : 1, // Monday is the first day of the week. doy : 4  // Used to determine first week of the year.
     }
 });
 ```

+Details about `week.dow` and `week.doy` can be found in the [customization](#/customization/dow-doy/) section.

 Once you load a locale, it becomes the active locale.
 To change active locales, simply call `moment.locale` with the key of a loaded locale.